radupopa2010/portfolio/PSD-to-HTML-project/Readme.md

 # Convert design to HTML

-The purpos of this repository is ment to be used as part of my portfolio.
+The purpose of this repository is to be used as part of my portfolio.

 ### [Link to the real web page.](http://shopezit.com/leasing.html/)